Mortgages for bad credit

 |Bankruptcy||Possible with 25% deposit||Possible with 25% deposit||Possible with 15% deposit||Yes with 5% deposit||Yes with 5% deposit|

 *For debt MGMT: Debt management plans sometimes don’t effect your credit file, in these instances some lenders are happy to consider an application.
 Often though, the establishments you owe money to will slap a default on your file the month after the agreement has been reached – something debt scheme companies don’t always share with you!
 So, if you are in debt management plan and looking for a mortgage, get a free trial of your Experian credit report here and send it over to us, a good broker can let you know, based on this, the likelihood of you obtaining finance.
+Note: The information in this table is accurate as of Q4 2017.

 |0-12 months||1-2 years||2-3 years||3-4 years||4+ years|